clipperhouse/netlify/content/go-csharp.md

 ### Overloads

 C# allows several methods to have the same name but different parameters.
 Those unique signatures are enough to infer which of the same-named methods to call.
-This can make for a nice API for the caller.

 Go doesn't have overloads.
 If a method takes different parameters, it needs a different name.